 Autumn @ Mamachallenge says

 I still have some years before my kids are college ready!
-But these are good tips to have for the future!
+But these are good college move in tips to have for the future!

 I have a few years yet before my kids go to college.
 There is so much to do before they move.
 I will share this with my friends with kids that age.